piotr-babik/planday-task/README.md

 ```
 .\node_modules\.bin\wdio .\wdio.conf.js --spec .\test\specs\{test suite filename}
 ```
+## Debugging
+This repo contains launch.json file inside the .vscode folder.
+You can use it to start the debugger session.

 ## Reporting
 This framework uses auto-generated Spec and Allure for test results reporting.